What is blue light? | Protecting yourself from the dangers of blue light

 Where is blue light in the visible light spectrum?

 Blue light is naturally present in the environment and isn’t inherently harmful.
 In the right dose, it can actually be beneficial.
-The problem is we’re not getting the right dose, and are exposed to too much blue light at the wrong times of day via screens.
+The problem is we’re not getting the right dose, and are exposed to too much blue light at the wrong times of day via screens and artificial lights (LED and co.).

 The wavelengths of blue light